 - And the IRA themselves.
 In particular, the scene in which Damien shoots his lifelong friend Chris while the latter is tearfully asking him to tell his mother he loves her comes to mind.

 - Historical Hero Upgrade: The (especially Anti-Treaty) IRA, kind of.
-The film is ultimately sympathetic to them, and while it doesn't exactly gloss over the bad stuff they did it does interpret several incidents in very controversial ways.
+The film is ultimately sympathetic to them, and while it doesn't exactly gloss over the bad stuff they did, it does interpret several incidents in very controversial ways and sanitize some of it.

-- Historical Villain Upgrade: The British and the Anti-Treaty IRA definitely get this.
-The former not so much by outright falsehoods (the Black and Tans really were that nasty, and they were not alone) but because it seems to be the default British morality even outside the Black and Tans.
-And the Anti-Treaty side is still portrayed with a bit of sympathy.
+- Historical Villain Upgrade: The British and the Free State definitely get this.
+The former not so much by outright falsehoods (some Black and Tans really did what they were portrayed as doing, and they were not alone) but because it was portrayed as widespread and a matter of policy (a serious matter of debate amongst historians) it seems to be the default British morality even outside the Black and Tans.
+And the Free State side is still portrayed with a bit of sympathy.

 - Kill the Ones You Love: And they start at it before the Civil War breaks out.